stormchaserroleplaying/stormchaserRPG/Talents/Fighter/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 100 Character Points<br>**Prerequisite:** 14 Fighter Talents
-You are the master of combat.
-Your Strength or Dexterity score increases by 2, and your Constitution score increases by 2.
+*You are the master of combat.* Your Strength or Dexterity score increases by 2, and your Constitution score increases by 2.
 Your maximum for those scores also increases by 2.

-Additionally, you can attack four times, instead of once, whenever you take the Attack action on your turn.
+Additionally, you can attack four times, instead of once, whenever you take the Strike action on your turn.